Jozty/website/content/functions/whereAll.md

 ---
-title: add function
+title: whereAll function
-description: a thorough tour of add function
+description: a thorough tour of whereAll function
 ---

-## Add
+## WhereAll

-Adds two numbers
+Takes a specs objects whose property is a predicate function.
+Each predicate is applied to the value of the corresponding property of the test object.
+Returns `true` if all the predicates are satisfied, `false` otherwise.
+**NOTE** returns `false` if there is no predicated functions

 &check; Curried
 <!---